 Q: How do we correct mistakes on the CSS Profile?

-A: A new feature this year, the CSS Profile allows you to log back in and make one correction to your application data.
+A: The CSS Profile allows you to log back in and make one correction to your application data.
 You may change the student status from independent to dependent (and provide the parent data now required), you may add business or farm information that you mistakenly left off initially, or you may select a reason for your mistake from a drop-down menu and then explain your correction in a free-form field.